IPEM LP Congress: More Think Tank than Shark Tank

 Moderator(s): |

-- Michael Olivier WEINBERG - Special Advisor | COLUMBIA BUSINESS SCHOOL |
+- Michael Olivier WEINBERG - Special Advisor | TOKYO UNIVERSITY OF SCIENCE ENDOWMENT |

 As distributions faltered, innovation in the secondaries market has been a saving grace for DPI.
 The market looks set to grow, driven by paralysed exit markets and growth of continuation vehicles.
 These sessions consider how LPs should think about the various parts of their liquidity tookit.